 - a.
 The changes to the corporate risk register (Appendices A and B), the progress with mitigating the risks; and - b.
 The scrutiny options for managing corporate risks, (Appendix C); - c.
-The movement of corporate risks since the last meeting (Appendix D); - d.
+The heat map of corporate risks (Appendix D); - d.
 The background information to the report (Appendix E); - e.
 If any further action is required.